 - Release the Windows logo key.

-To work around this issue, press the Windows logo key again.
+To work around this issue, press and release the Windows logo key again after you return to the local computer.